SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/positioning_shapes/Enabling_grouping_of_dynamically_positioned_shapes.md

 >
 > - To display the number of shapes that are grouped into a single group shape, add an asterisk (“\*”) in the *ShapeGrouping* shape.
 > - From DataMiner 10.3.1/10.4.0 onwards, to display the number of children in a group of dynamically positioned shapes, add "[Count]" in the *ShapeGrouping* shape.
 > - From DataMiner 10.3.1/10.4.0 onwards, add "[GroupValue]" in the *ShapeGrouping* shape to display the parameter value of the shape data *GroupBy* of the first child of the group.
-If the *GroupBy* value has multiple column parameters or properties, the group names will be separated by a comma.
+If the *GroupBy* value has multiple column parameters or properties, these will be separated by commas.
 > - From DataMiner 9.5.2 onwards, clicking the grouped shape will open a details pane with more information on the different shapes it combines.
 > - Displaying DCF connections between grouped shapes is possible from DataMiner 9.5.3 onwards.
 In that case, when an element is represented by a group shape, all connections to that element will be drawn to the group shape.